rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 And Ezra opened the book in the sight of all the people, for he was above all the people, and as he opened it all the people stood. ^0805

-And Ezra blessed the Lord, the great God, and all the people answered, Amen, Amen, lifting up their hands.
-And they bowed their heads and worshiped the Lord with their faces to the ground. ^0806
+And Ezra blessed the LORD, the great God, and all the people answered, Amen, Amen, lifting up their hands.
+And they bowed their heads and worshiped the LORD with their faces to the ground. ^0806

 Also Jeshua, Bani, Sherebiah, Jamin, Akkub, Shabbethai, Hodiah, Maaseiah, Kelita, Azariah, Jozabad, Hanan, Pelaiah, the Levites, helped the people to understand the Law, while the people remained in their places. ^0807

 They read from the book, from the Law of God, clearly, and they gave the sense, so that the people understood the reading. ^0808

-And Nehemiah, who was the governor, and Ezra the priest and scribe, and the Levites who taught the people said to all the people, This day is holy to the Lord your God; do not mourn or weep.
+And Nehemiah, who was the governor, and Ezra the priest and scribe, and the Levites who taught the people said to all the people, This day is holy to the LORD your God; do not mourn or weep.
 For all the people wept as they heard the words of the Law. ^0809

 Then he said to them, Go your way.
 Eat the fat and drink sweet wine and send portions to anyone who has nothing ready, for this day is holy to our Lord.
-And do not be grieved, for the joy of the Lord is your strength. ^0810
+And do not be grieved, for the joy of the LORD is your strength. ^0810

 So the Levites calmed all the people, saying, Be quiet, for this day is holy; do not be grieved. ^0811

 And all the people went their way to eat and drink and to send portions and to make great rejoicing, because they had understood the words that were declared to them. ^0812

-On the second day the heads of fathers ’ houses of all the people, with the priests and the Levites, came together to Ezra the scribe in order to study the words of the Law. ^0813
+On the second day the heads of fathers' houses of all the people, with the priests and the Levites, came together to Ezra the scribe in order to study the words of the Law. ^0813

-And they found it written in the Law that the Lord had commanded by Moses that the people of Israel should dwell in booths during the feast of the seventh month, ^0814
+And they found it written in the Law that the LORD had commanded by Moses that the people of Israel should dwell in booths during the feast of the seventh month, ^0814

 and that they should proclaim it and publish it in all their towns and in Jerusalem, Go out to the hills and bring branches of olive, wild olive, myrtle, palm, and other leafy trees to make booths, as it is written. ^0815